SuperUserNameMan/LGTISP/readme.md

 This https://github.com/SuperUserNameMan/LGTISP version supports the `dump flash` and `dump eeprom` commands of AVRdude in terminal mode.

+## warning :
+- if the target LGT8Fx was powerred-down, connecting it to the ARVdude terminal using this ISP will erase the content of the first 1KB of Flash, which will brick it (see note about flash protection below).

 ## supported functions
 - Arduino IDE and AVRdude commande line :
    - [x] upload/restore LGT8Fx8p bootloaders from the Arduino IDE